 - Insufferable Genius: Implied to be the reason why Ben Bennet was thrown out.

-- Living Weapon: A song called such is actually this.
+- Living Weapon: A song called such is actually this, though it's a subversion in that it's about a soldier blindly following orders.

 - Mohs Scale of Rock and Metal Hardness: Standard or hard 9; rarely hits a soft 10.
 Basically, they're one of the most aggressive examples of straight Thrash Metal.